 Merit Decision: Sentence Not Impermissible Trial Tax; Court Adopts Actual Vindictiveness Standard.
 State v.
 Rahab.

 On April 18, 2017, the Supreme Court of Ohio handed down a merit decision in State v.
-Rahab, Slip Opinion No. 2017-Ohio-1401.
-In a 5-2 opinion written by Justice DeWine, the court found that the trial court judge did … Continue reading
+Rahab, 2017-Ohio-1401.
+In a 5-2 opinion written by Justice DeWine, the court found that the trial court judge did not impermissibly give Rahab … Continue reading

 Oral Argument Preview: Validity of the Search of an Arrestee’s Purse.
 State of Ohio v.
 Jamie Banks-Harvey.